postmanlabs/labs-docs/src/pages/docs/postman/collections/commenting-on-collections.md

 warning: false
 ---

 You can leave comments on collections and requests to collaborate with your teammates.
-Tag your collaborators in comments to let them know that you have questions or feedback.
+You can tag your collaborators in comments to let them know that you have questions or feedback.

-What's covered in this topic:
+## Contents

 * [Commenting on collections and requests](#commenting-on-collections-&-requests)
 * [Reading comments in the app and on the dashboard](#reading-comments-in-the-app-and-on-the-dashboard)